-PROJECT SPOTLIGHT: 5 new MADELINE picture books, published by Viking Press… and I’m creating the illustrations (in the style of the original creator, Ludwig Bemelmans)
+PROJECT SPOTLIGHT: 5 new MADELINE picture books, published by Viking Press… (and I created the illustrations in the style of the original creator, Ludwig Bemelmans)

 B for BRIDGE -Madeline balancing on bridge railing -illustration created by Steven Salerno, purposely mimicking the style of the originator of the Madeline character, Ludwig Bemelmans.
-This illustration is for a new picture book (release date: 2022) entitled Madeline’s ABC’s (Viking Press), the 2nd title in a series of 5 new Madeline picture books.
+This illustration is for a new picture book Madeline’s ABC’s (Viking Press), the 2nd title in a series of 5 new Madeline picture books.

-Back in 2020 I signed the contract for a very interesting picture book project -to illustrate a new mini picture book featuring one of the most well known and beloved characters in picture book history, Madeline (note: Then in 2021 I signed a multi-book contract to illustrate 4 more Madeline picture books & board books.)
+Back in 2020 I signed the contract for a very interesting picture book project -to illustrate a new picture book featuring one of the most well known and beloved characters in picture book history, Madeline.
+(Subsequently in 2021 I signed a multi-book contract to illustrate 4 more Madeline picture books & board books.)
+Yes that Madeline!
+From the classic picture book of the same name -having the famous opening line: “In an old house in Paris that was covered with vines lived twelve little girls in two straight lines.”
+You know the story!

 See a video posting about this special MADELINE project on Steven’s YouTube.com channel.

 My career as an illustrator has never been to imitate another artist’s style.
-However back in late 2019, from out of the blue, Denise Cronin the executive art director of the publishing house Viking Press (Penguin Random House) posed the question to me: Would I be interested in the special project of purposely mimicking the impressionistic and whimsical style of famed author/illustrator Ludwig Bemelmans for a series of new Madeline picture books?
-(With the official permission of the Bemelmans estate, of course.)
+However back in 2019 Denise Cronin, then the executive art director of the publishing house Viking Press (Penguin Random House), posed the question to me: Would I be interested in the special project of purposely mimicking the impressionistic and whimsical style of famed author/illustrator Ludwig Bemelmans for a series of new Madeline picture books?
+(With the official permission of the Bemelmans estate, of course!)

-For those who don’t know Ludwig Bemelmans (born 1898 - died 1962) he was a well established illustrator/travel writer who had already penned & illustrated a number of picture books for children when in 1939 his little gem of a picture book entitled, MADELINE was first released.
-It is about a brave, charming little girl living in an old Paris boarding school along with eleven other girls -and always under the watchful eye of the towering Miss Clavel.
-It was a hit, striking a popular note with both children and adults… and over the years became one of the most loved and memorable characters in children’s picture book history.
-The first Madeline picture book in 1939 was followed by four more Madeline titles before Bemelmans’ death in 1962, then with a sixth title released posthumously in 1985.
+FYI: For those who don’t know Ludwig Bemelmans (born 1898 - died 1962), he was a well established illustrator/travel writer who had already penned & illustrated a number of picture books for children when in 1939 his little gem of a picture book entitled, MADELINE was first released.
+Its about a brave, charming little girl in a yellow hat living in an old Paris boarding school along with eleven other girls -and always under the watchful eye of the towering Miss Clavel.
+It grew into a hit, striking a popular note with both children and adults… and over the years became one of the most loved and memorable characters in children’s picture book literature.
+The first Madeline picture book in 1939 was followed by four more Madeline titles before Bemelmans’ death in 1962, and then a sixth title was released posthumously in 1985.

 I seriously mulled over this unusual project offer that had unexpectedly come my way and expressed interest in doing it.
-First I created a series of test sample illustrations purposely mimicking the Madeline style to show Denise Cronin at Viking Press as well as the people of the Bemelmans estate that I could successfully handle the aesthetic requirements of this unique project.
+First I created a series of test sample illustrations purposely mimicking the Madeline style -to show Denise Cronin at Viking Press as well as the people of the Bemelmans estate that I could successfully handle the aesthetic requirements of this unique project.
 But then nearly six months went by and I didn’t hear anything further from Viking Press.
-I just assumed the entire Madeline project never obtained an official green light.
+I just assumed the entire Madeline project never obtained a green light.
 I was busy with other picture book projects anyway.
-Then in late May 2020 Denise Cronin did contact me again, officially offering the Madeline project -to illustrate the first title in a 5 book series.
+Then in late May 2020 I was officially offered the Madeline project.

-Posted here are a few of my very early test illustrations purposely created in the distinctive Bemelmans’ Madeline style, created before the entire project was actually even official.
-Also posted as a sneak peek are a handful of my sketches and also some of the final illustrations for LOVE from MADELINE, the first book in the series -which is slated for a release date in February 2022, as well as for the 2nd title in the new series, MADELINE’S ABC’s, slated for a release date in Summer 2022.
+Posted below are a few of my very early test illustrations drawn in the distinctive Bemelmans’ Madeline style, created before the entire project was actually even official.
+Also posted is a look at a handful of my preliminary sketches and some of the final illustrations from several of the books in the series.

-note: the sketches were created with crayon and ink on paper, however the final illustrations are being created all digitally -which gives me the flexibility to draw and redraw lines over and over again if necessary, to ensure that I am capturing the essence of the Bemelmans’ distinctive drawing style.
+FYI: the sketches were created with crayon and ink on paper, however the final illustrations were all created entirely digitally -which gave me the flexibility to draw and redraw lines over and over again if necessary, to ensure that I was capturing the essence of the Bemelmans’ distinctive drawing style.

 Bedtime - a test illustration created by Steven Salerno, purposely mimicking the stye of the originator of the Madeline character, Ludwig Bemelmans.
 This drawing was created digitally.